LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 **Purpose**

 Checks if a player may start creating a character.
 Determines if the player may create a new character.

+**When Called**

+This hook is triggered when:
+- A player attempts to create a new character
+- Character creation is being validated
+- Before the character creation process begins
+- During character creation permission checks

 **Parameters**